 For each loan facilitated under such investor assurance program, a multilateral loan contract is entered among the borrower, us, one or several Class A investors and a Class B investor.
 The borrower is required to pay certain fees to the Class B investor, which will be contributed to the investor assurance program deposited as restricted cash under the name of the Class B investor.
 Upon default of the borrower, the Class B investor is obligated to compensate the Class A investors for the losses due to default in full, including principal and interest based on the multilateral loan contract within 90 days of the default, and the obligation of the Class B investor is limited to collections and proceeds from the investment, including funds in the investor assurance program under the name of the Class B investor.
 We are authorized to withdraw cash from the Class B investor's account and to deposit such cash into the Class A investor's account within 90 days of default.
-The investor assurance program is separately managed for each Class B investor under each of his or her investment in the Class B investor is entitled to the residual balance of such investor assurance program.
+The investor assurance program is separately managed for each Class B investor under each of his or her investment in the Class B investment program.
+Upon the maturity of the loans the Class B investors invested in and after the repayment to the Class A investors, Class B investor is entitled to the residual balance of such investor assurance program.
 Since we do not assume any legal or constructive liabilities to repay Class A or Class B investors of such loans, even if collections and proceeds from the investment, including the balance of the investor assurance fund under the name of the Class B investors, are not sufficient to fully compensate all Class A investors of such loans, we do not record any guarantee liabilities in relation to those loans.